 Yes.
 It is the policy of Nevada State Parks to help promote bicycle touring in Nevada.
 The "No Turn Away" policy guarantees that touring bicyclists are not turned away from a park should they be full, especially since campgrounds are sometimes the only option riders have after a long day.

 Do any of the parks have WiFi?

-WiFi is not currently available in any Nevada State Park.
-WiFi installation is now underway at Valley of Fire State Park and the addition of WiFi at other parks will take place starting in 2017.
+WiFi is currently available (for a fee) at Cathedral Gorge State Park.
+The addition of WiFi at other parks will take place in the near future.